A quick guide to detections – what they are, how they work and how to read them.

-A detection (also known as signatures) is an identifier used by antivirus programs to identify a specific program – whether it's malicious, unwanted, riskware or just adware.
+A detection (also known as a signature) is an identifier used by antivirus programs to identify a specific file or program.

 How are detections used?

-Detections are used by antivirus programs to identify threats; when a user scans their PC or mobile device with an antivirus program, it compares all the files on the system against its own database of detections, If any of the files matches a detection in the database, it gets flagged for further attention.
+Detections are used by security programs to identify threats; when a user scans their PC or mobile device with an antimalware program, it compares all the files stored on the device against a database of detections.
+If any of the files matches a detection, it gets flagged for further attention.

-Most antivirus companies use their own naming scheme to name their detections, which can be rather confusing.
-For example, the infamous worm that caused the 2008 epidemic is known to F-Secure as Worm:W32/Downadup, but it is also known as Kido and Conficker.
+Most security companies have their own naming scheme for their detections, which can be rather confusing.
+For example, the infamous worm that caused the 2008 epidemic is known to F-Secure as Worm:W32/Downadup, but is referred to as Kido and Conficker by other companies.
 Despite the different names, they all refer to the exact same worm.